TissueMAPS/TissueMAPS/docs/installation.rst

 Ensure that the server runs in `gevent <http://www.gevent.org/>`_ mode and adapt configurations according to available computational resources.

-When working with a virtual environment, include the path to the project:
+When working with a virtual environment (as described above), include the path to the project in the configuration file:

 .. code-block:: ini

     home = $(VIRTUALENVWRAPPER_HOOK_DIR)/tissuemaps

-Then create an upstart script in ``$HOME/.tmaps/uwsgi.sh``:
+Create a upstart script in ``~/.tmaps/uwsgi.sh``:

 .. code-block:: bash